vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 ![vvvv Inspector](vvvv-Inspector2.jpg)

 Finally here comes the long awaited Inspector.
 Open it via Ctrl+I to get an overview of all the pins of a selected node.
 Inputs can be manipulated and the visibility of pins in the patch can be configured.
+Pressing the question mark in the top-right corner will show you a bunch of info about the selected node.

 Currently the Inspector only works on nodes and regions, but not other elements, like Pads and IOBoxes.
-We had to keep some things for future releases also...
+You'll understand we had to keep some things for future releases also...

 Another caveat: Interaction in the Inspector's editors is different to the editors in IOBoxes.
-Most notably, while on a number IOBox you change its value via right-down scroll up/down, in the Inspector you use left-down scroll left/right.
+Most notably, while on a number IOBox you change its value via right-down scroll-up/down, in the Inspector you use left-down scroll-left/right.
 We're not happy with this and are still exploring options to unify this.
 One option is using the new IOBox settings (see below).

 ## Debug Views